 If you have travelled from India to work in the UK or the US or anywhere, you will send a portion (or a significant chunk) of your earnings back home.
-You need to support your parents, pay EMIs for that dream home you bought, pay bills, fund your retirement or another nifty reason.
+You need to support your parents, pay EMIs for that dream home you bought, pay the bills, fund your retirement, or fund your trip to India.

 It’s the first time that you are transferring money to India and you heard online is better and cheaper!
 Maybe you hadn’t heard it yet, and I told you for the first time.

 But how exactly can you do it?

 With so many different options of sending money to India – all of them claiming to be the best – it is indeed very confusing.

 So this is what you do next.